Save Loads of Clothes and Cash With Our Grown-up’s Guide to Doing Laundry

 If you want to use the dryer but also want to reduce the time it’s on (back to that electric bill!), toss a clean, dry towel into the dryer.
 The towel will absorb moisture from the clean, wet laundry and speed the drying process.

 Athletic and athleisure clothing has become such a huge part of our daily lives it deserves its own section.

 Don’t worry if you can’t wash your sweaty gym clothing items immediately.
 In the meantime, hang them up to dry.
 If you throw them into your laundry basket or leave them in a pile, they can grow smelly bacteria.

 Wash your workout clothes separately from your everyday clothes.
 Turn them inside out to wash them.
 If they really smell, soak them in some water and vinegar before washing them, or toss some vinegar into the wash with them.
 Always wash your workout gear in cold water to reduce the risk of shrinkage.

 Never wash your athletic gear with fabric softener.
 It weakens the stretch and damages the moisture-wicking power (which were probably both reasons you bought those running pants or shirts in the first place, right?).

 8. Know When to Go to the Dry Cleaner and When to Skip It

 Manufacturers sometimes use dry-clean-only tags as a precaution to cover their butts.
 Those garments do not always need to be dry-cleaned, but you still must be careful to wash them correctly.

 You can wash most natural and synthetic fibers at home by hand.
 But before you do any washing by hand, check to see if the garment bleeds with a spot test.
-Real Simple says to do this by dripping a little bit of water on a hidden part of the clothing, then running a cotton swab over the same area.
+Drip a little bit of water on a hidden part of the clothing, then running a cotton swab over the same area.
 If dye stains the cotton, get it dry-cleaned.

 If the garment doesn’t bleed, you can move on with washing by hand using cold water and a mild detergent.